 The exhibition was shown at Southampton City Art gallery and The Dimbola Museum and Galleries with Open days featuring Kathakali and India, The Caribbean and Carnival attended by thousands of people.

-The tour went to Wales and England visitinmg rural areas, towns and cities again with standing ovations at virtually every performance.
+The tour went to Wales and England visiting rural areas, towns and cities again with standing ovations at virtually every performance.

 We were finally reaching our audiences and creating a link between Kathakali and the people coming to see our work.

-This year will feature a project called "Don`t Throw Me Away", kindly funded by the hertage lottery Fund, exploring the history of Kathakali and Bharathanatyam costumes and their temple origin.
+This year featured a project called "Don`t Throw Me Away", kindly funded by the hertage lottery Fund, exploring the history of Kathakali and Bharathanatyam costumes and their temple origin.

 It is a rare chance to learn about the costumes, what they represent, what materials are used, how they have changed over time and how clothing and costumes retain our identity.